johnusher/light-chat/README.md

 # light-chat
-Chat-GPT enabled control of a strip of programmable LEDs using a text or voice prompt.
+* Light-chat is a Chat-GPT enabled system to control of a strip of programmable LEDs using a text or voice prompt.
 For speech to text we use the OpenAI Whisper API.
 To program the LEDs we use an Arduino.
 The user prompt will generate new Arduino code to modify the existing light pattern or to generate a new pattern.

+* We sometimes get invalid code from the ChatGPT response.
+We use the response from the Arduino compiler ```arduino-cli compile ``` to extract error messages and resend the invalid code and the error message to ChatGPT to get new and (hopefully) valid code.<br />

-This is a Golang and Arduino project using the Go openAI interface library [https://github.com/sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) and the FastLED library [https://github.com/FastLED](https://github.com/FastLED).
+* This is a Golang and Arduino project using the Go openAI interface library [https://github.com/sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) and the FastLED library [https://github.com/FastLED](https://github.com/FastLED).

-The project has been tested with Windows OS.
+* The project has been tested with Windows OS.